g41797/matryoshka-io/README.md

 ### Required by Zig

-Some operations must use Zig Io because Zig provides them only through the Io API.
+Some operations must use Zig Io because Zig exposes them only through the Io API.

-Matryoshka uses Io where it is required, but the architectural concepts remain unchanged.
+Matryoshka uses Io where it is required.

+The architecture remains unchanged.

-### Useful Io features
+### Additional Io capabilities

-Some Io features make Matryoshka better integrated with the Zig Io ecosystem.
+Matryoshka also uses Zig Io where it provides useful functionality.

 Examples include:

-* waiting for multiple event sources;
+- waiting for multiple event sources
-* timers;
-* cancellation;
+- timers
+- cancellation
-* integration with other Io-based libraries.
+- integration with other Io-based libraries

 These capabilities extend Matryoshka.

 They do not define it.

+---

 ## Why use Matryoshka with Zig Io?

 Think about cars.

-* A traditional threaded application is a _conventional_ car.
+- A traditional threaded application is a conventional car
-* A pure Io-based application is an _electric_ car.
+- A pure Io-based application is an electric car
-* Matryoshka-io is a _**hybrid**_.
+- Matryoshka-io is a hybrid

 Matryoshka:

-* keeps the architecture simple;
+- keeps the architecture simple
-* uses Zig Io where Zig requires it;
+- uses Zig Io where Zig requires it
-* uses Zig Io where it provides additional functionality.
+- uses Zig Io where it provides additional functionality

-Build Zig systems today.
+Start building today.

 If Zig Io changes tomorrow—and it will—your architecture stays the same.